25,000 Asia Miles upon signup

 You’ll only pay $13.66 in fees for this redemption, which makes it a very solid use of Asia Miles.

-You can also leverage the “Ultra-Long” distance category of 7,501+ miles, together with the program’s relatively lax routing and stopover rules, to great effect.
+You can also leverage the “Ultra-Long” distance category of 7,501+ miles to great effect.

-(Best of all, as an Asia Miles member, you get access to significantly more award availability in premium cabins than partner programs like Alaska do!)
+Best of all, as an Asia Miles member, you get access to significantly more Cathay Pacific award availability in premium cabins than partner programs like Alaska do!

-You can also leverage this principle on partner awards as well, like flying Japan Airlines business class from Vancouver to Frankfurt, with a stopover in Tokyo, for 90,000 Asia Miles.
+You can also leverage this principle on partner awards as well, like flying Japan Airlines business class from Vancouver to Tokyo to Sydney for 90,000 Asia Miles.

 The benefit of these relatively simple awards is that they can be booked online through the Asia Miles search engine, as long as you find award availability.